jdrichardsappacad/product-dashboard-fullstack/frontend-outline.md

-# THUNK
+# Product Dashboard Frontend

-1. clone the starter at whatever address, make a starter for github with names of components, css
-2. change directory name to frontend
-3. Notice file structure
+You will now create the Frontend for your Product Dashboard.

+## Phase 0: Getting Started

+Inside your product directory, on the same level as your backend, clone the frontend starter from [address].
+Change the name of this directory to `frontend`

+So you should now have a `frontend` and a `backend` directory.

+Test your frontend by navigating into your directory and running `npm start`.

+## Explore the frontend application

+Your frontend currently contains:

+- `index.js` at the root: You will notice that BrowserRouter has already been included
+- `App.js`: This component will handle your Navigation Component and your routing.
+- `store` directory: Your store boilerplate in the index.js file has been supplied for you except for the reducer that you will add.
+- `store -> product.js`: This is where you will add you productReducer, thunks and action creators.
+- `Products`: This component will dispatch an action to get all of your products and will also list all of your products
+- `ProductDetail`: This component will describe the product as well as handle the delete code.
+- `CreateProduct`: This component will contain a form to create a new product

 ## Add a proxy

-To tell your frontend server to [proxy](https://create-react-app.dev/docs/proxying-api-requests-in-development/) any unknown requests to your backend server in development by adding a proxy field to your package.json.
+To tell your frontend server to [proxy](https://create-react-app.dev/docs/proxying-api-requests-in-development/) any unknown requests to your backend server in development add a proxy field to your `package.json`.
+Place the code beneath your devDependencies as shown in the code below.

 ```js
   "devDependencies": {